Last updated: Thursday 19 November 2020

 Once your application for excusal has been accepted, evidence of your academic standing will be gathered from your college and/or department.
 Confirmation will be requested that:

 - You have passed all summative assessment to date, in accordance with the subject’s normal rules

 - You do not have any resits for summative assessment outstanding

 - You have achieved a satisfactory performance in formative assessment

 - You are not subject to any outstanding academic disciplinary procedures

-The central panel will not usually contact students for further information about their DDH/DDM request.
+Students will not usually be contacted for further information about their DDH/DDM request.

-The central panel will collate this information and then inform the relevant examination board of their findings.
+This information will be collated and used to inform the relevant examination board of your eligibility for DDH/DDM.
 The examination board will use that information to determine whether DDH or DDM can be awarded or not.
 The final decision rests with the examination board and they will normally look to see if it is possible to award a classified degree in the first instance.
 It is for these reasons that students cannot be notified that they have been awarded a DDH/DDM until after the examination board has met.